AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script.md

 >[!NOTE]
 >
->Make sure you've [claimed all appropriate domains in the Adobe Admin Console](/help/marketo-measure-and-adobe/domain-management.md){target="_blank"} in addition to deploying the [!DNL Marketo Measure] JavaScript.
+>Make sure you've [claimed all appropriate domains in the [!DNL Adobe Admin Console]](/help/marketo-measure-and-adobe/domain-management.md){target="_blank"} in addition to deploying the [!DNL Marketo Measure] JavaScript.

 When getting started with [!DNL Marketo Measure], there are two ways you can add the [!DNL Marketo Measure] JavaScript to your website: